ayalan/deg-practice/README.md

 └── all_degs.csv                   # All differentially expressed genes
 ```

-This structure separates your data by function and keeps processed results separate from raw data.
+This structure separates our data by function and keeps processed results separate from raw data.
 We'll create these directories as needed throughout the analysis.

 ### Setting Up a Docker Environment for scRNA-seq Analysis